nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 In Debian, there are two ways to set the antenna path:

-* The RF switch is connected to logic pin PB17.
+* The RF switch is connected to logic pin PB17, Sysfs GPIO #49.
 Manually set the logic states to choose either the onboard or external antenna.

 0 = onboard-antenna